publiclab/publiclab-archive/notes/Giiwedin/06-29-2022/beautiful-thank-you-does-manoomin-have-to-be-cultivated-farmed-by-people-or-does-it-grow-on-its-own-if-the-ecosystem-there-is-healthy-enough.md

 ---
-title: Beautiful, thank you!
-Does Manoomin have to be cultivated/farmed by people, or does it grow on its own if the ecosystem there is healthy enough?
+title: 'Beautiful, thank you!
+Does Manoomin have to be cultivated/farmed by people, or does it grow on its own if the ecosystem there is healthy enough?'
 tagnames: wild-rice, manoomin
 author: Giiwedin
 path: /notes/Giiwedin/06-29-2022/beautiful-thank-you-does-manoomin-have-to-be-cultivated-farmed-by-people-or-does-it-grow-on-its-own-if-the-ecosystem-there-is-healthy-enough.md